Chetanghotekar/DEVOPS-PR/README.md

 **If any error occur use this commands:**
    - echo "HELLO">README.md
    - git add .
-   - again go to commit state (above 4th step)
+   - git commit -m "<your message>"
+   - git push -u origin main or master as per case
 ---

 ## Step 2: Download and Setup Jenkins